poshaughnessy/peteroshaughnessy.com/src/content/posts/2013-01-31-third-dimension-introduction-webgl-threejs.md

 ---
 title: The Third Dimension - an introduction to WebGL and Three.js
 slug: third-dimension-introduction-webgl-threejs
+excerpt: Getting started with 3D graphics for the Web - featuring dinosaurs and robots!
 date: 2013-01-31
 tags: talks, webgl, three.js
 template: post.hbs